Moving From Engineering To Product Management

 Finally, your relationship with your old engineering team can be a difficult one.
 They may soon come to challenge you in ways they may not have before.
 They will doubt your ability to stay on top of the technology, and they’ll be sensitive to you speaking for them or especially committing to things on their behalf.
 You will need to learn to bite your tongue and let the engineering team do their job and participate with you in discovery.
 But you should have enough to worry about with the overall product responsibility that you shouldn’t mind letting go of the technical decisions.

 I strongly encourage companies to facilitate this type of career move.
 You can often end up with some truly outstanding product managers.
-At the least, even if the engineer decides to go back to engineering, he’ll have gained a level of customer insight that will help him do his job even better.
+At the least, even if the engineer decides to go back to engineering, she’ll have gained a level of customer insight that will help her do her job even better.

 A special thanks to Steve McClelland for his insights into this transition.
-Steve is a terrific example of a talented and valuable architect becoming an even more valuable product manager.
+Steve is a terrific example of a talented and valuable engineer/architect becoming an even more valuable product manager.